snhgamedev/snhgamedev.github.io/README.md

 Our primary discussion and event planning happens on the **Discord Server**.
 Use this invitation link: [discord.gg/FrwurzetXD](https://discord.gg/FrwurzetXD).

 We also have a **Meetup Group** called the [Southern NH GameDev Group](https://www.meetup.com/Southern-NH-GameDev-Group/).
 We post announcements to help people in the local area find us, but main discussion happens on the Discord.
+The Meetup Group also has our [public event listings](https://www.meetup.com/southern-nh-gamedev-group/events/).

 ### Who Is This Group For?